exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 ### Transaction malleability

-As it was told, we need `M` signatures out of `N` validators to spend bitcoins from previous change-output.
-These signatures are publicly available for every validator (as they are openly written in Exonum blockchain).
-More than `M` signatures can be published (and it is common situation); thus there is a special algorithm allowing to select `M` signatures deterministically.
+Validators' signatures are openly written in
+Exonum blockchain; more than `M` signatures can be published (and it is common situation).
+There is a special algorithm selecting `M` signatures deterministically.
 If all validators are legitimate, certain transaction is built unequivocally.

-But any Byzantine node could step out from deterministic algorithm and change signature of anchoring transaction.
-Thus it creates transaction with the same anchor hash (the same data-output) but another tx-id and spread it to the bitcoin network.
+But any Byzantine node could step out from deterministic algorithm and use another signatures list for anchoring transaction.
+It may create a transaction with the same anchor hash (the same data-output) but another tx-id and spread it to the bitcoin network.
 Such non-standard transactions make a
 problem: we want to build new anchoring transaction even if previous is